What is the significance of World Sleep Day?

 - Sleep hygiene refers to actions that tend to improve and maintain good sleep.
 Sleep as long as necessary to feel rested.
 Usually seven to eight hours for adults, then get out of bed.
 Try not to force sleep.
 Avoid caffeinated beverages after lunch.
 Avoid alcohol near bedtime.
 Avoid smoking or another nicotine intake, particularly during the evening.
 Reduce ambient light, turn off the television or radio.
 Avoid light-emitting screens before bedtimes such as laptops, tablets, smartphones or eBooks.
 Resolve concerns or worries before bedtime.
 Exercise regularly for at least 20 minutes a few hours before going to bed.
 Avoid day time naps especially if they are longer than 20 minutes.

-- What is insomnia?
-Insomnia was previously viewed as a sleep disorder secondary to a medical condition, psychiatric illness and would improve when the underlying condition was treated.
+- Insomnia was previously viewed as a sleep disorder secondary to a medical condition, psychiatric illness and would improve when the underlying condition was treated.
 However, evidence over the last 20 years is against this understanding.
 Insomnia is recognised as an independent disorder.

 Author: Dr Jay Deshmukh